Peter des Roches: Biography

-In 1225 a plot to ship Eleanor of Brittany, who as cousin to Henry III always posed a potential threat to the crown and was thus viewed as a state prisoner and then confined at Bristol Castle, away to France, was reported.
+In 1225 a plot to ship Eleanor of Brittany to France was reported.
+She was the cousin of Henry III and so always posed a potential threat to the crown and was thus viewed as a state prisoner and then confined at Bristol Castle.
 The plot might have been false and only fabricated to discredit Peter, and he eventually fell out of royal favor in spring 1234.

 Peter participated in the Sixth Crusade alongside William Briwere, who was Bishop of Exeter.
 An army of other crusaders accompanied them to the East, although whether they were English or mercenaries recruited on the Continent is unclear.
 The contingent left from Brindisi in August 1227.
 Both bishops were influential advisors to Frederick II the Holy Roman Emperor even though Pope Gregory IX had ordered that no one collaborate with Frederick, who was at the time excommunicated.
 Both bishops ignored the papal orders and worked closely with Frederick's agents and Frederick himself.
 The financial resources both bishops brought were especially appreciated by the crusaders.
 On the 18th of February 1229, both bishops were witnesses at the Treaty of Jaffa which restored Jerusalem to the Christians.
 After the crusade, he spent time in Italy.

 In July 1232 Hubert de Burgh was overthrown by the action of Peter des Roches who then became the chief minister of Henry III.
 Peter persuaded him to revoke royal charters in favour of Peter and his associates, provoking a civil war in 1233 and leading to his own downfall in 1234.
 Peter died on 9 June 1238.